A compactification of outer space which is an absolute retract: Introduction

 When $N=2$, the closure $\overline{CV_2}$ was completely described by Culler--Vogtmann in \cite{CV91}.
 The closure of reduced outer space (where one does not allow for separating edges in the quotient graphs) is represented on the left side of Figure \ref{fig-cv2}: points in the circle at infinity represent actions dual to measured foliations on a once-punctured torus, and there are ``spikes" coming out corresponding to simplicial actions where some edges have nontrivial stabilizer.
 These spikes prevent the boundary $\overline{CV_2}\setminus CV_2$ from being a Z-set in $\overline{CV_2}$: these are locally separating subspaces in $\overline{CV_2}$, and therefore $\overline{CV_2}$ is not LCC (it is not even $LCC^0$) at points on these spikes.
 More surprisingly, while $\overline{CV_2}$ is an absolute retract (and we believe that so is $\overline{CV_3}$), this property fails as soon as $N\ge 4$.

 \begin{theo:1} For all $N\ge 4$, the space $\overline{CV_N}$ is not locally $4$-connected, hence it is not an AR. \end{theo:1}

 There are however many trees in $\overline{CV_N}$ at which $\overline{CV_N}$ is locally contractible: for example, we prove in Section \ref{sec-triv} that $\overline{CV_N}$ is locally contractible at any tree with trivial arc stabilizers.
 The reason why local $4$-connectedness fails in general is the following.
 When $N\ge 4$, there are trees in $\overline{CV_N}$ that contain both a subtree dual to an arational measured foliation on a nonorientable surface $\Sigma$ of genus $3$ with a single boundary curve $c$, and a simplicial edge with nontrivial stabilizer $c$.
 We construct such a tree $T_0$ (see Section \ref{sec-not-ar} for its precise definition), at which $\overline{CV_N}$ fails to be locally $4$-connected, due to the combination of the following two phenomena. \begin{itemize} \item The space $X(c)$ of trees where $c$ fixes a nondegenerate arc locally separates $\overline{CV_N}$ at $T_0$. \item The subspace of $\mathcal{PMF}(\Sigma)$ made of foliations which are dual to very small $F_N$-trees contains arbitrarily small embedded $3$-spheres which are not nullhomologous: these arise as $\mathcal{PMF}(\Sigma')$ for some orientable subsurface $\Sigma'\subseteq\Sigma$ which is the complement of a Möbius band in $\Sigma$.
-Notice here that a tree dual to a curve on $\Sigma$ may fail to be very small, in the case where the curve represents a conjugacy class in $\pi_1(\Sigma)$ which is a square (arising as the boundary of a Möbius band in $\Sigma$). \end{itemize} We will find an open neighborhood $\calu$ of $T_0$ in $\overline{CV_N}$ such that for any smaller neighborhood $\calv\subseteq\calu$ of $T_0$, we can find a $3$-sphere $S^3$ in $X(c)\cap\calv$ (provided by the second point above) which is not nullhomologous in $X(c)\cap\calu$, but which can be capped off by balls $B^4_{\pm}$ in each of the two complementary components of $X(c)\cap\calv$ in $\calv$.
+Notice here that a tree dual to a geodesic curve on $\Sigma$ may fail to be very small, in the case where the curve is one-sided in $\Sigma$. \end{itemize} We will find an open neighborhood $\calu$ of $T_0$ in $\overline{CV_N}$ such that for any smaller neighborhood $\calv\subseteq\calu$ of $T_0$, we can find a $3$-sphere $S^3$ in $X(c)\cap\calv$ (provided by the second point above) which is not nullhomologous in $X(c)\cap\calu$, but which can be capped off by balls $B^4_{\pm}$ in each of the two complementary components of $X(c)\cap\calv$ in $\calv$.
 By gluing these two balls along their common boundary $S^3$, we obtain a $4$-sphere in $\calv$, which is shown not to be nullhomotopic within $\calu$ by appealing to a \v{C}ech homology argument, presented in Appendix~\ref{sec-Cech} of the paper.